ujasmandavia/STEREO-VISUAL-SLAM/README.md

 ## Overview

+Here in this branch I'm planning to add changes initially

 This is a code-base for visual slam written by # Shangzhou Ye and it is working well for me with a ROS wrapper and I'm planning to use it to add loop closure, landmark based optimization and parallel thread to this code-base

 Here is the link to the original code by Shangzhou Ye